ASUS ROG Swift PG32UQX vs LG UltraGear 27GP950

 Pros

-- 4K resolution delivers superior image clarity and detail for content creation
+- 4K resolution delivers exceptional clarity for detailed gaming and creative work

-- 32-inch screen size provides immersive visual real estate for multitasking and gaming
+- 32-inch screen size offers immersive visual real estate

 Cons

-- 144Hz refresh rate may feel limiting for ultra-competitive esports titles
+- 144Hz refresh rate lower than competitive esports monitors

 LG UltraGear 27GP950

-A 27-inch 1440p IPS gaming monitor with 240Hz refresh rate and 1ms response time.
-Engineered for esports-grade performance with high refresh-rate responsiveness and G-SYNC support.
+A 27-inch 1440p IPS gaming monitor with 240Hz refresh rate and sub-1ms response time.
+Built for competitive esports and fast-paced gaming with vibrant color accuracy.

 Resolution